jcu-eresearch/EnMaSSe-Deployment/README.rst

 If there are errors installing lxml
 ------------------------------------

+Either copy all files from lxml-binaries/windows into venv\Lib\site-packages or:
 1. <venv>\Scripts\easy_install lxml==2.3 then copy the egg to the <repository loc>\eggs
 2. The easy_install download may fail, if it does:
     a.
 Use wget on a linux machine to download the found url